 The World Heritage-Listed Naracoorte Caves are prime for little adventurers, with the Wonambi Fossil Centre your first port of call.

-Take a stroll through the recreated rainforest to transport yourself back in time, with fossil displays and life-sized models of extinct animals providing plenty of eye-fodder.
-You’ll also find plenty of entertainment below ground, with tours of Alexandra Cave and Victoria Cave both excellent options to see spectacular stalactites and stalagmites along with ancient skeletons of 500,000 year-old megafauna.
+Take a stroll past fossil displays and life-sized models of extinct animals, or join a tour of Alexandra Cave and Victoria Cave to see spectacular stalactites and stalagmites along with ancient skeletons of 500,000 year-old megafauna.

 Further south, Tantanoola Caves Conservation Park is another subterranean jewel.
 Left behind by the retreating sea hundreds of thousands of years ago, the surreal stalactites and wedding cake formations are as colourful as they are prehistoric, with a kaleidoscope of peach, pink, brown and cream awaiting those who venture down under.